NullMeDev/skybin/DEPLOY.md

-# SkyBin v2.4.0 Deployment Guide
+# SkyBin Deployment (v2.5.0)

+> Note: This file was consolidated.
+See `DEPLOYMENT.md` for the authoritative, up-to-date guide for v2.5.0.

-## Pre-Deployment Checklist
+## Quick Start

 ✅ All code committed and pushed
 ✅ Git tag v2.4.0 created